BasPieren/be-assessment-2/readme.md

 ### Join an group

 ## Sources
-These sources where used in the creation of this project:
+These sources where used in the creation of this project and how they work:

 https://github.com/cmda-be/course-17-18/tree/master/examples/mysql-server